 Stonz are equipped for temps close to -60 degrees F. I mean, what does that even feel like?
 (I don’t think I want to know…) These boots are *unbelievably lightweight while still being among the warmest out there.
 They are considerably lighter than Bogs and offer a great grip/tread.

 During our research, we asked thousands of readers for their favorite kids’ snow boots on our Facebook page.
 We got an overwhelming response about how much our peeps LOVE Bogs.

-My own kids have been rocking Bogs for a while, and I love how easy they are for my little guys to pull on and off by themselves.
+My own kids have been rocking Bogs for a while, and I love how easy they are for little ones to pull on and off by themselves.
 Readers felt the same and also praised these boots’ quality and durability.
 The brand produces basic colors as well as fun prints.
 The insulated version is produced to manage -30 degree F — BRRR!!!
-I am personally digging this rainbow print in blue, swoon.

 *Sizing: many reviewers recommend sizing down, as Bogs tend to run a tad large.

-We used these EMU Brumby Dino boots with my oldest last year, and he LOVED them… and so did we!
-The print is super fun and glows in the dark, so of course my kid approved and proudly showed them to all his friends.
-They’re very easy for him to slide on, which is great for the morning hustle.
-Plus, they are made of waterproof suede and have an Australian Merino Wool lining.
-Your little one will stay toasty all season long, there’s no doubt about it.
-It is pretty expensive, but we sized up so they actually still fit this year.
+We used these EMU Trigg boots with my oldest, and he LOVED them… and so did we!
+They’re very easy for him to slide on, which is great when you’re rushing out the door (especially when you already have so many layers to put on).
+They are made of waterproof suede and leather and have an Australian Merino Wool lining — perfect for cold winter days, though definitely not waterproof enough for snow play.
+It is pretty expensive, but we sized up so they actually fit him for a while.
 Hooray!

 That’s a wrap, folks.
 Hope you found some great snow boots for your little guy.